kpn-dsh/dsh-cli/README.md

     </tr>
     <tr align="top">
         <td><code>TRIFONIUS_TARGET_TENANT</code></td>
-        <td>Tenant name for the target tenant.
+        <td>Tenant id for the target tenant.
 The target tenant is the tenant whose resources
             will be managed by Trifonius.</td>
         <td><code>greenbox-dev</code></td>
     </tr>